Ethical AI

 How AI fits into the workflow

-Contract material is provided by the client.
-The client confirms they are authorised to share the contract and relevant context.
+Information is provided by the client.
+The client confirms they are authorised to share the material and provides the relevant operational context.

 AI may assist extraction and structure.
 Obligations, dates, clauses, risks and recurring themes may be identified with AI support.

 Outputs are shaped for business use.
-The information is organised into summaries, registers, key date files, notes and datasets depending on the package.
+The information is organised into summaries, registers, key-date files, notes, draft contracts or reformed contracts, depending on the package.

 Clients review before relying on outputs.
 The client remains responsible for checking outputs and seeking professional advice where needed.